ADGEfficiency/dsr-rl/PITCHME.md

 ![fig](assets/images/section_3/target_net.png)

-Original Atari work copied the online network weights to the target network every 10k - 100k steps.
-Modern methods use a small factor $\tau$ to smoothly update weights at each step
+Original Atari work copied the online network weights to the target network every 10k - 100k steps
+- modern methods use a small factor tau ($\tau$) to smoothly update weights at each step

 ---
 ### Target network

-Changing value of one action changes value of all actions & similar states - bigger networks less prone (less aliasing)
+Changing value of one action changes value of all actions & similar states
+- bigger networks less prone (less aliasing aka weight sharing)

+Stable training
-Stable training - no longer bootstrapping from the same function, but from an old & fixed version of $Q(s,a)$
+- no longer bootstrapping from the same function, but from an old & fixed version of $Q(s,a)$

 Reduces the correlation between the target used to train the network and the current network approximation